San7o/kivebpf/docs/DESIGN.md

 # Design Document

-This document contains all the information necessary to understand the application and Its implementation.
+This document contains all the information necessary to understand the application and its implementation.
 It explains the design decisions and how the different components interact with one another and with other systems.